adjtomo/seisflows/docs/start_here.rst

 =================================

-Assuming installation detailed on the `home page <index.html>`__ has completed successfully, you can start playing around with SeisFlows3.
+Assuming installation detailed on the `home page <index.html>`__ has completed successfully, you can start playing around with SeisFlows.

 To look at the command line help tool, you can type: